Indonesia Route Guide, 3-week itinerary

-Canggu is a fantastic town popular for its surfing and incredible choice of restaurants.
+Seminyak and Canggu are two fantastic towns popular for its surfing, beach clubs, and an incredible choice of restaurants.
 Take a day to relax and recover because you just did two sunrise mornings on Java.
 The beach, a coconut, delicious food, and the nearby rice fields will make sure you recover well.

 Day 17: Labuan Bajo, Flores

 Labuan Bajo is a little port town on Flores island.
 It is the entrance to UNESCO labeled Komodo National Park, home of the Komodo Dragon.
 Labuan Bajo itself has not much to offer so use it as a stopover before you head on a boat into the park.
 The flight to Labuan Bajo from Bali only takes 45 minutes.

 Day 18 – 20: Komodo Islands, the highlight of your route through Indonesia

 Close-off your 3 weeks in Indonesia with the best part; a 3-day boat trip in Komodo National Park.
 The park is world-famous for diving and snorkeling where you can expect to see manta rays, sea turtles, dolphins, small sharks, and millions of colorful fish.
 The hiking paths are mind-blowing and don’t forget about the pink beaches, yes pink!

 Getting around Indonesia

 The islands in this Indonesia Route; Bali, Java, and Komodo National Park are all well connected.
 Travel easily with a backpack or suitcase via trains, planes or by car.
 In the populated areas, you can also use transport services like Go-Jek.